 - 78.9 percent of the process breakdowns involved the patient-practitioner clinical encounter.

 - 19.5 percent were related to referrals.

 - 16.3 percent were related to patient-related factors.

 - 14.7 percent were related to follow-up and tracking of average diagnostic times and various information.

 - 13.7 percent were related to performance and interpretation of diagnostic tests.

 More than one of these breakdowns was involved in 43.7 percent of cases.
 Of the patient-practitioner breakdowns, 56.3 percent of cases involved problems with history-taking, 47.4 percent involved problems with examination, and 57.4 percent of cases involved problems with ordering diagnostic tests for further workup.

 The bottom line remains that diagnostic errors are incredibly common and rarely analyzed.
 It is safe to assume that most studies examining delay’s in cancer diagnosis cases are probably underestimating how often these types of mistakes actually occur.

-How Often Do Doctors Miss a Cancer Diagnoses?
+How Often Do Doctors Fail to Diagnose Cancer?

 We may never have a truly accurate account of how often diagnoses are missed in hospitals because there are many cases in which misdiagnoses are never uncovered or realized.
 People may die after a delayed diagnosis without ever realizing that they were diagnosed with cancer too late or their conditions were never accurately diagnosed.